Skip to content

 • Directory-specific context appears last (higher specificity, stronger recency in the prompt)

 This ordering is intentional.
-The most specific, most relevant context gets the strongest position in the LLM's attention.
+The most specific context gets the strongest position in the LLM's attention window.

 Validation rules